 - The Des Moines Register is likewise another local paper that enters national news consciousness due to the Iowa caucuses being the first chance anyone gets to vote in the deathmarch to the White House.
 They're also known for sponsoring the only long-distance event in all of cycling where riders can expect to gain weight.

 - The National Enquirer — The king of the trashy supermarket tabloids.
 Brits, think of The Sunday Sport without (much of) the porn.
-Its owner from 1954 to 1988 allegedly had Mob ties, and thus refrained from discussing anything pertaining to their activities.
+Founded as a Sunday evening paper in 1926 by an associate of Hearst, it espoused an arch-conservative editorial line, being quite sympathetic to the KKK and Nazism.
+And it became the first paper to break the news of the Pearl Harbor attack.
+Its owner from 1952 to 1988 allegedly had Mob ties, and thus refrained from discussing anything pertaining to their activities.
 Unlike most newspapers, it will pay sources for tips, a practice that is frowned upon by journalists.
-Generally read for entertainment value, as little of what is inside can genuinely be classified as news; the main reason why it took so long for the mainstream media to catch onto the news of John Edwards' affair was because it was the Enquirer that broke the story, causing many to dismiss it out of hand (New York magazine was the only one that followed it up at the time).
+Generally read for entertainment value, as little of what is inside can genuinely be classified as news; the main reason why it took so long for the mainstream media to catch onto the news of John Edwards' affair was because it was the Enquirer that broke the story, causing many to dismiss it out of hand (New York Magazine was the only one that followed it up at the time).
 One of their exposes — which proved to be false — also managed to get themselves enshrined in the legal history of the United States.
 Bizarrely, its publisher's Boca Raton offices were one of the targets of a anthrax attack in 2001, which killed a photo editor.

 - Globe — A rival tabloid to the Enquirer.
 Gained some notoriety in the '90s for publishing the autopsy photos of Mexican pop singer Selena Quintanilla-Perez and child beauty queen JonBenét Ramsey (the latter issue was pulled from newsstands in a number of Boulder, Colorado stores).
 Generally more oriented towards political news than its celebrity-focused tabloid rivals, albeit with the same degree of sensationalism; during the George W. Bush administration it ran articles claiming that Bush was a cocaine addict cheating on his wife Laura, and during the Barack Obama administration it has given its endorsement to "birther" conspiracy theories.